Making “wet gas” in early 20th century Oklahoma oilfields.

 However, flaring limits and other regulations have varied from state to state — and casinghead gas has remained a principle offender.
 Drilling technologies, designed for safety and environmental protection, now include step-flaring and other innovations, where surging gasses can be processed, stripped of useful products, and reduced to carbon dioxide and water vapor.

 As with the Glenn Pool boom 100 years earlier, associated gas production from modern wells must be carefully managed, especially in the Permian Basin in Texas and the Bakken Formation in North Dakota.
-In 2017, those two states vented or flared gas volumes 10 to 20 times those reported by the other states, according to the U.S. Department of Energy.
+By 2017, both states vented or flared gas volumes up to 20 times those reported by the other states.

 Economically viable alternatives to venting and flaring include new technologies that use compressed natural gas systems and modular, remotely operated mini-gas-to-liquid plants.
 Other methods feature staged flaring, smokeless combustion, and sensor methane surveillance.